March 28, 2024

 Linaria melampyroides

-Linaria melampyroides is a species of flowering plant in the genus Linaria, native to the Transbaikal region in eastern Siberia.
-Linaria was traditionally placed in the family Scrophulariaceae.
-Phylogenetic analysis has now placed it in the vastly expanded family Plantaginaceae.
-The members of this genus are known in English as toadflax, a name shared with several related genera.
-The “toad” in toadflax may relate to the plants having historically been used to treat bubonic plague, a false link having been drawn between the words bubo (an infected, swollen lymph node) and Bufo (a genus of toads).
-The scientific name Linaria means “resembling linum” (flax), which the foliage of some species superficially resembles.
+Linaria melampyroides is a flowering plant in the genus Linaria, native to the Transbaikal region in eastern Siberia.
+The genus Linaria was traditionally placed in the family Scrophulariaceae; phylogenetic analyses have now assigned it to the expanded family Plantaginaceae.
+Members of the genus are commonly known as toadflax, a name shared with several related genera.
+The term “toad” in toadflax may relate to the historical use of these plants in the treatment of bubonic plague, a false etymological link having been drawn between the term bubo (an infected, swollen lymph node) and Bufo (a genus of toads).
+The scientific name Linaria means “resembling Linum” (flax), as the foliage of some species superficially resembles that of flax.
+Linaria plays an important ecological role in its native environment.
+Like most flowering plants, it contributes to local biodiversity by providing nectar and pollen for pollinators, including bees, butterflies, and other insects.

 March 16, 2024